HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/volume_resizing.md

    helm upgrade -n <namespace> -f <custom-values.yaml> <deployment name> <chart>
    ```

-After running the steps, the previously deleted StatefulSet should have been recreated with the appropriate storage size while the previously resized PVCs should still have their updated storage size.
+The previously deleted StatefulSet should have been recreated with the appropriate storage size while the previously resized PVCs should still have their updated storage size.

 Any new Pods created by the StatefulSet due to autoscaling or manual scaling should be created with PVCs of the new size.